 Sheer laziness led me to buy the feta cheese which is already cut into tiny cubes, but I have found that a) it is ok tasting and b) really helps my cheese portion control when I am having it in salads for lunch.
 Where as a 200g block would go in no time, 200g of tiny cubes seem to go further.

-- 1 packet filo / phylo pastry (6 sheets)
+- 1 packet filo / phylo pastry 6 sheets total

 - 1/2 bag baby spinach leaves

-- 1 heaped teaspoon each of dried thyme and oregano
+- 1 heaped teaspoon each dried thyme, dried oregano

 take the pastry out of the fridge approx. 30 mins before you are ready to use it.